 Before publishing quotations or excerpts from any materials, permission must be obtained from the Special Collections Research Center, and the holder of the copyright, if not Swem Library.
 Copyright to the website is retained by the creator and his heirs.

-Lawrence (Larry) Griffith graduated from the College of William and Mary in 1981 with a BA in English.
-Griffith began his career at Colonial Williamsburg and is currently (2008) curator of plants at Colonial Williamsburg in Williamsburg, Virginia.
-He was president of Lambda Alliance when a student (1979) and a board member of William and Mary GALA (Gay and Lesbian Alumni Association).
-Griffith was a garden columnist for the Daily Press in 1991-1992.
-He is the author of the books Flowers and Herbs of Early America (2008).
+Lawrence (Larry) Griffith graduated from William & Mary in 1981 with a BA in English.
+Griffith began his career at Colonial Williamsburg and was the 2008 curator of plants at Colonial Williamsburg in Williamsburg, Virginia.
+He was president of Lambda Alliance while a student in 1979 and a board member of the William and Mary GALA (Gay and Lesbian Alumni Association).
+Griffith was a garden columnist for the Daily Press from 1991-1992.
+He is the author of the books Flowers and Herbs of Early America published in 2008.
 Griffith's partner is Curtis Moyer.
-Further information about this individual or organization may be available in the Special Collections Research Center Wiki: .

 Arrangement of Materials: